thekelvini/Customer-Analysis-for-Bliss-Shopping-Mall./README.md

 - The number of customers in the Seniors, Young Adults, and Adults groups are relatively similar, with only slight variations between them.
 This distribution suggests that the majority of customers are Elders.
 It might be beneficial to explore why this age group is the largest and consider tailoring your marketing strategies and services to better cater to their needs.

-From the dashboard above the revenue contributions from different age groups.
-Here's the detailed breakdown:
+From the dashboard above the revenue contributions from different age groups is as follows;
 - Elders: $135,373,070.43
 - Senior: $39,623,760.76
 - Adult: $38,390,691.71